pmqs/Fix-OneDrive-Zip/README.md

 The most straightforward way to deal with a truncated/corrupt zip file is to download a fresh copy of the zip file.

-If downloading is not an option it may be possible to recover some/all of the zip file payload data.
+If downloading is not an option, it may be possible to recover some/all of the zip file payload data.
 It just depends on how badly damaged the file is.
 Be aware - if payload data has been overwritten or is absent there is no way that to retrieve this data from the zip file.

 There are plenty of articles available online that discuss recovering data from corrupt zip files, so I'll only mention that the  [Info-ZIP](https://infozip.sourceforge.net/) implementaion of `zip` (most Unix/Mac systems ship with this program) has two commandline options,  `-F` and `-FF`,  that can be used to attempt to fix zip files.